aav7fl/website-legacy/_posts/2017-02-22-improving-jekyll-2017.md

 Next, my AMP pages had conflicts with  [Jekyll-SEO-Tag](https://github.com/jekyll/jekyll-seo-tag).
 Every AMP page would list its canonical URL as itself, when in reality it should be linking to the normal version of the webpage.

-This was solved by cheating.
+~~This was solved by cheating.
 I call it cheating because it's not a robust solution.
-If I happen to include the `site.ampdir` anywhere in my SEO tags on an AMP page, that text will be removed.
+If I happen to include the `site.ampdir` anywhere in my SEO tags on an AMP page, that text will be removed.~~

+The new method of changing the canonical url on AMP pages is accomplished by removing the first instance of `site.ampdir` in my `page.url` on pages whose layout is of type `amp`.
+I then rebuild the canonical url in the same format as Jekyll SEO Tag and update the JSON-LD with a small replace filter.

 If my AMP Page canonical URL contained `/amp` like so:
 ```html
 href="https://www.kyleniewiada.org/amp/blog/2017/02/improving-jekyll-2017/"
 ```